lorin/raft-pluscal/README.md

 A *history* is a finite sequence of operation *invocation* and *response* events.
-You can think of these events as being from a client's point of view: a client invokes an operation on an object, and, some time in the future, the client receives a response from the logic.
+You can think of these events as being from a client's point of view: a client invokes an operation on an object, and, some time in the future, the client receives a response from the object.

 *complete(H')* is the maximal subsequence of H consisting only of invocations
     and matching responses